Dictionary » Positive Words » Qualified – Meaning, Definition, Synonyms and Antonyms

 The word qualified is often used to describe someone who is officially recognized as being capable or competent in a particular field, task, or role.
 It means the person has met certain requirements such as education, experience, or certifications that prove they are suitable or fit for a job or activity.
 For example, a qualified teacher has the appropriate degrees and certifications required to educate students.
 Similarly, a person might be qualified to vote, drive, or lead a team depending on the legal or skill-based criteria they meet.

+In professional writing, the word often connects to competence, which is the ability to do something successfully and efficiently.
 However, qualified can also carry a more nuanced meaning when used to modify a statement or assertion.
-In these cases, it means limited or conditional such as a “qualified endorsement,” where someone supports something with some reservations.
-Overall, in daily use, “qualified” is a term that suggests readiness, approval, or competence, and it is frequently used in professional, academic, and legal contexts.
+In these cases, it means limited or conditional, such as a “qualified endorsement,” where someone supports something with some reservations.
+Overall, in daily use, “qualified” suggests readiness, approval, or competence, and it is frequently used in professional, academic, and legal contexts.

 Definition